Kape94/Chimia/README.md

 # Chimia lib

 TODO: update readme
-TODO: Add vertex buffer reuse support for Rendering module
+TODO: Buffers implementation code on Rendering module is quite messy.

 This is a C++ project created by CppM.
 ## Build Instructions